wqrena/datasciencecoursera/README.md

       -y: the data records of the 6 activities for test group or train group.

 3. Cleaning the data

       -For test group (9 subjects), create ID variable in subject, Y dataset, and X dataset and merge them by ID variable.

       -For train group (21 subjects), create ID variable in subject, Y dataset, and X dataset and merge them by ID variable.

       -rbind() to combine records in test group and train group.

-  -so far, the dataset contains column: ID, SUBJECT, TEST, and 561 feature columns -use grep() to extract only the feature variables of mean and standard deviation -Use recode() to recode the TEST column into 6 labeled activities.
+      -so far, the dataset contains column: ID, SUBJECT, TEST, and 561 feature columns.

+      -use grep() to extract only the feature variables of mean and standard deviation

+      -Use recode() to recode the TEST column into 6 labeled activities.

       -Craete final dataset containing columns as ID, SUBJECT, TEST, and the feature columns of mean and standard deviation.
 All          columns are correctly labeled with descriptive column names.

   4. Create a second dataset with the average of each varible for per subject per activity using pipe and dplyr functions.